Low Mood and Loss of Self-Worth

 BrainWorking Recursive Therapy ® (BWRT®), a new therapy from the UK is proving extremely successful in helping people cope with circumstances which would otherwise make them feel anxious or depressed.

 Together we will look at your lifestyle and see where you can make some changes around physical activity, diet, smoking and drinking of alcohol if applicable.
 We look at the events of your life and work on eliminating anxiety.

 During our sessions, you will also learn some great self-help techniques which you will be able to use immediately and which will quickly make you feel much better.

 I’m trained and experienced in both Cognitive Behavioural Therapy and BrainWorking® Recursive Therapy and I am happy to discuss the help you can get.

-If you are suspecting that you have depression but not sure which doctor to go to or what to do, you can contact me, give me call me on +971 55 732 99 66 or send me an email to email@example.com and we can discuss your situation.
+If you are suspecting that you have low mood but not sure which doctor to go to or what to do, you can contact me, give me call me on +971 55 732 99 66 or send me an email to email@example.com and we can discuss your situation.

-There is much writing about Depression and you can find further information on the UK National Health Service (NHS) nhs.uk/Conditions/stress-anxiety-depression/Pages/dealing-with-depression.aspx
+There is much writing about low mood and you can find further information on the UK National Health Service (NHS) nhs.uk/Conditions/stress-anxiety-depression/Pages/dealing-with-depression.aspx

 Until further notice, all sessions will be online using Zoom, the Online Video Conference Platform.

 For further information, you may contact me on:

 Enhance and boost your relationship